tedchain/tedchain-technology/README.md

 Prerequisites
 -------------

-Install the `.NET Command Line Interface <https://www.microsoft.com/net/core>`_ .
+Install the [.NET Command Line Interface](https://www.microsoft.com/net/core).
 This is cross-platform and runs on Windows, Linux and OS X.

 Download the project files
 --------------------------